Anatomy of a suicidal crisis

-I fell in love with movies during the Summer of 1977 when I saw Star Wars seven times in the theater.
-I was six years old.
-In 1988 I was 17 when I was an extra in Dead Poets Society.
-A movie about a boy who kills himself over a conflict with his father who wanted him to pursue medicine instead of acting.
 I graduated high school one A shy of a perfect grade point average, and headed to South Bend, Indiana for college with two dozen AP credits under my belt.
-I was 21 in November of 1992 when I was an extra in Rudy.
-A movie about a boy who accomplishes something that his father thought was impossible.
 I earned my Bachelor of Arts from the University of Notre Dame in just three and a half years, and was inducted into the Phi Beta Kappa Honor Society after graduating Magna Cum Laude with a double major.
-By 25, after working my tail off on a project at Credit Suisse headquarters in Zurich, Switzerland, I became the youngest Principal consultant at American Management Systems downtown office just a couple blocks from Wall Street.
-Then a couple years later, on the morning of March 1st, 1998, I was lying on my back, in a futon bed in my walk-in-†closet-sized West Village studio apartment in New York City contemplating if I could summon the courage necessary to end my life.
+By age 25, after working my tail off on a project at Credit Suisse headquarters in Zurich, Switzerland, I became the youngest Principal consultant at American Management Systems downtown office just a couple of blocks from Wall Street.
+A couple of years later, on the morning of March 1st, 1998, I was lying on my back, in a futon bed in my walk-in-closet-sized West Village studio apartment in New York City contemplating if I could summon the courage necessary to end my life.
 I was 27 years old.

 It was the prior year, in late 1997, while working on an assignment at Royal Bank of Canada in Toronto that I began to experience insomnia for the first time in my life.
 My psychological crisis had its genesis in a single, negative interaction with the senior client on my sub-team on the project.
 At our first meeting, Doug McFarland asked me if I had any prior experience working with commercial lending, credit risk management systems.
 The way he framed the question indicated he assumed I would respond affirmatively, but I had no such relevant experience.
 I balked at saying no, and simply pivoting to explain why I would still be a valuable asset to the team and the project as a whole.
 Instead, I responded, “Excuse me?” as if I didn’t hear his question.
 The man was less than five feet away from me, and he spoke quite clearly; I was instantly and irrevocably mortified.
 By the time he had finished rephrasing the question slightly, I was ready to give him my “no” which I did, but I failed miserably, in my view anyway, trying to pivot back to why he should still be pleased to have me on his team.